shubhamcode2/ReactProjects/README.md

-To become a pro React developer, you should work on projects that progressively challenge your understanding of React and related tools.
-Here’s a roadmap of project ideas categorized by skill level:

----

 ### **Beginner Projects (Build Core Concepts)**
 These projects help you solidify basic React concepts like components, props, state, and hooks:
 1. **Personal Portfolio Website**